pingcap/docs-cn/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION
 - Default value: 0
 - This variable is used to set whether to divide the inserted data automatically.
 It is valid only when `autocommit` is enabled.
-- When inserting a large amount of data, you can set the variable value to true.
+- When inserting a large amount of data, you can set the variable value to 1.
 Then the inserted data is automatically divided into multiple batches and each batch is inserted by a single transaction.
+- This operation might lead to a loss of transaction atomicity.
+Therefore, it is not recommended to use this parameter in the production environment.

 ### tidb_batch_delete

 - Scope: SESSION
 - Default value: 0
 - This variable is used to set whether to divide the data for deletion automatically.
-It is valid only when `autocommit` is enabled.
+It is valid only when you delete from a single table and `autocommit` is enabled.
+For the definition of single-table DELETE statement, see [here](https://dev.mysql.com/doc/refman/8.0/en/delete.html).
-- When deleting a large amount of data, you can set the variable value to true.
+- When deleting a large amount of data, you can set the variable value to 1.
 Then the data for deletion is automatically divided into multiple batches and each batch is deleted by a single transaction.
+- This operation might lead to a loss of transaction atomicity.
+Therefore, it is not recommended to use this parameter in the production environment.

 ### tidb_dml_batch_size